Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Every time Jayesh flatulates, an albino condor fledges.
+Navy Seals use Jayesh' dingle berries to make cluster bombs.

-Updated on: [12/7/2025]
+Updated on: [13/7/2025]
 <!-- #jokeEnd -->